 - Sympathetic fibers from the superior cervical ganglion

-Master the anatomy of the vagus nerve with the video tutorial and quiz we have prepared for you.
+Master the anatomy of the vagus nerve with the study unit we have prepared for you:

 Want to know everything about the glossopharyngeal nerve?
-We got you covered with article, video tutorial and quiz.
+We got you covered with additional resources:

 Tongue innervation summary